IoT-decoder/IoT-decoder/README.md

   - payload (hex encoded string)
   - port number (not useful in most cases)
   - timestamp
-  - decode type (sensor type in mythings)
+  - decode type (sensor type in MT)
-  - mac (sensor's unique identifier, called 'deveui' in mythings)
+  - mac (sensor's unique identifier, called 'deveui' in MT)

 The process of decoding is basically turning a hex payload(string) into one or more containers and adding these to the decodeRequest object the method was given.
 A container has the following structure(as defined in the Container class, container.dto.ts file):